Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Conclusion

 \section{Conclusion}

 In this paper, we introduced Causal-DRF, a forest-based method to obtain the conditional kernel treatment effect under the assumption of no confounding and overlap.
 We discussed how to estimate the CKTE using a single estimated forest fit.
 On the theoretical side, we derive the consistency and asymptotic normality of the Hilbert space-valued estimate for fixed $\xbf$.
 A computationally efficient method to approximate the asymptotic sampling distribution was also proposed.
 The latter was used to build tests of $H_0\colon\PYgXz=\PYgXo$ and confidence bands around $\tau(\xbf)(\ybf)$.
-We also discussed how this approach improves that of using two separate estimates of the kernel mean embeddings.
+We also discussed how the shared-partition, one-fit design differs from using two separate kernel mean embedding estimates, and why it can be beneficial when the two groups share learnable structure.

 Our work also motivates several interesting research directions.
 First, while we obtain elegant asymptotically valid uncertainty quantification for fixed $\xbf$, uniform in $\ybf$, we lack uniform guarantees over $\xbf$.
 The same limitation holds for causal random forests.
 As such, when testing $H_0\colon\PYgXz=\PYgXo$ for several test points $\xbf$ one quickly encounters a multiple testing issue.
 A uniform bound in $\xbf$ would allow for a test of $H_0\colon \Prob_{\Ybf \mid \Xbf}^{0}=\Prob_{\Ybf \mid \Xbf}^{1}$ with asymptotic guarantees.
 This is already possible, in the sense that rejecting $H_0\colon\PYgXz=\PYgXo$ for a test point $\xbf$ implies that $\Prob_{\Ybf \mid \Xbf}^{0}=\Prob_{\Ybf \mid \Xbf}^{1}$ does not hold.
 On the other hand, even if $\PYgXz=\PYgXo$ holds, it could be because they are the same or because we chose a test point $\xbf$ where they coincide.
 Second, since we were mainly interested in $\tau_k(\xbf)$, we did not discuss potential estimators that could be derived from the estimate $\htauk$, such as the CATE, and what guarantees could be derived for this estimator.
 Finally, we note that the methodology might also be used to study the difference in two conditional distributions more generally, not necessarily with a causal interpretation.